-'Innovators' will focus on the music of the most significant composers of each musical era, such as Beethoven, The Beatles, Queen, Stevie Wonder, John Williams, Michael Jackson, Stravinsky, Mozart, Louis Armstrong and Debussy, as well as current pop idols.
+'Innovators' will focus on the music of the most significant contemporary composers and those from other classical music eras.
 Through the exploration of influential vocal and instrumental works, students will learn to compose and perform music that develops their own personal strengths and style.